ylsalame/laravel-seed-generator/README.md

 # Laravel Seed Generator

-Artisan command for Laravel that will create Seeder files for the current data in the DB using a simple visual inteface
+Artisan command for Laravel that will create Seeder files for the current data in the DB using a simple visual interface

 ## Installation